 The high flux density greatly explains why renewable energy is today preferably extracted from the flow of water instead of more abundant resources such as the wind and especially the sun.
 A dense energy flux tends to render energy production economically feasible.
 Unless we can break this relationship, the solar-driven energy will continuously remain expensive.

-Another limitation in the utilization of direct solar energy is the temporal variation – where to get power when the sun is not shining.
+Another limitation in the utilisation of direct solar energy is the temporal variation – where to get power when the sun is not shining.
 The intermittent and diurnal variations can be levelled off by incorporating a variety of energy storing systems.
 The seasonal variation is a more difficult problem.
 This is most significant in the temperature zones of high latitudes.
 Finland, for example, spends 60 per cent of her total energy consumption for space heating.
 Using direct solar radiation for this purpose is difficult because one quarter only, out of the total annual radiation is received during the winter.

-When the two major limitations in the utilization of direct solar radiation are comprehended, the following conclusions emerge: (i) the system should be one that is easily spread over wide areas, and (ii) the system should be able to store the energy.
+When the two major limitations in the utilisation of direct solar radiation are comprehended, the following conclusions emerge: (i) the system should be one that is easily spread over wide areas, and (ii) the system should be able to store the energy.

 2. Green plants capture and store solar energy